Nathanduggan/student-scribble-app/README.md

 #### The Login Page:
 This is where the student will have to enter their username and password to access their account.
-If they do not have an account, they can register by click the link.
+If they do not have an account, they can register by clicking the link.

 #### The Register Page:
 Here the student will be able to create an account.
 They will have to enter their name, username and create a password.